The painful truth hits at 11 PM.

 If you're undecided, lean toward leasing.
 Here's why.

-Capital efficiency: Instead of spending $150,000 per vehicle upfront, your cost is a fixed monthly amount.
-That $150,000 stays in your business—funding hiring, tech, inventory, or marketing.
+Capital efficiency: Instead of committing the full purchase price upfront, your cost is a fixed monthly amount.
+That capital stays in your business—funding hiring, tech, inventory, or marketing.

-For these reasons, most growing SMEs in Singapore choose leasing over pure ownership.
+For these reasons, many growing SMEs in Singapore choose leasing over pure ownership.
 The operational simplicity and capital preservation are worth the lack of ownership equity.

 When evaluating leasing options, your choice of vehicle matters.
 Ablink offers several commercial vehicle options suited to different businesses: